 Post-consumer waste is the material and clothing, which the consumer has purchased, most likely worn and then decided to put away.

 These can be, e.g. broken, discarded or unwanted clothes and textiles.
-They are washed, cut apart and then cut again to a new shape and sewn into new products, which gives these textiles a whole new life.
-Clothing & accessories made from post-consumer waste materials are often unique one-of-a-kind pieces.
+They are washed, cut apart and then cut again into a new shape and then sewn into new products, which gives these textiles a whole new life.
+Clothes and accessories made from post-consumer waste materials are often unique, one-of-a-kind pieces.

-Pre-consumer waste, also known as post-industrial waste, is the material left over from the garment production.
+Pre-consumer waste, also known as post-industrial waste, is the material left over from the cltohing & textile industry.
 We use several kinds of pre-consumer waste materials in our products, for example cutting leftovers and deadstock fabrics.

 Deadstock textiles are materials that are no longer useful for other factories and companies.

 Using deadstock fabrics gives us a bigger variety of fabrics available.
 They are mostly used for making limited editions, small series and unique pieces.
-The deadstock used are handpicked from several sources, all located in Northern Europe.
+The deadstock used are handpicked from trusted suppliers, all located in Northern Europe.